 The festival has become famous for the spirit of collaboration it encourages, with performances and line-ups unlikely to be seen anywhere else.
 Musicians come together to work, play and celebrate the rich history of Celtic music, and the popularity of the festival has continued to grow steadily over the years.

-This year there will be over 200 events taking place at 20 venues in Glasgow, from big established places like the Royal Concert Hall and the 02 ABC to more intimate venues like Oran Mòr.
+Concerts take place in around 20 venues in Glasgow, from big established places like the Royal Concert Hall and the 02 ABC to more intimate venues like Oran Mòr.
 There's also a diverse range of musicians, from internationally renowned performers to local musicians just looking to join in at one of the events.

 With the growth of the festival, hotel rooms in the city at this time of year tend to come at a premium and many people opt to base themselves outside of the city centre and make their way around on public transport.
 It's a great way of reducing the cost of attending the various events, and getting into the city centre is fairly straightforward by train, bus or taxi.